What Is The Difference Between Standard & Premium IOLs?

-- Monofocal IOL: Assists patients in distance activities and helps lessen the dependent on glasses.
+- Monofocal IOLs: Assists patients in distance activities and helps lessen the dependent on glasses.

 - Advanced Technology IOLs (AT IOLs): Provides less dependence at all distances and offer greater freedom from eyewear than basic monofocal IOLs.

-- Toric (or Astigmatic) IOLs: Reduces or eliminates corneal astigmatism while greatly improving distance vision in patients.
+- Toric Lens IOLs (Astigmatic): Reduces or eliminates corneal astigmatism while greatly improving distance vision in patients.

-- Accommodating (Crystalens) IOL: Corrects vision by changing focus as the patient views objects at varying distances.
+- Accommodating IOLs (Crystalens): Corrects vision by changing focus as the patient views objects at varying distances.

 How long does the initial consultation take?